Peter Withe: Later career

 He joined Sheffield United scoring 18 goals in 74 league games in three seasons from 1985 to 1988.
 In his last season there he scored twice in eight league games on loan back at ex-club, Birmingham City.
+Both of these goals were actually against Sheffield United.
+They let him play on loan in a match, where goalkeeper Roger Hansbury had gone on loan the other way.
 He ended his senior playing days scoring once in 38 league games at Huddersfield Town between 1988 and 1990.

 International

 His England debut was in a 1–0 home friendly defeat by Brazil on 12 May 1981.
 His first four England caps were all without victory with a draw with Wales and defeats by Scotland and Norway.
-Capped by England 11 times, Withe scored once, and was the first Aston Villa player to be selected in an England World Cup Finals squad (in España 82).
+Capped by England 11 times, Withe scored once, and was the first Aston Villa player to be selected in an England World Cup Finals squad (in Spain 1982).
 His goal was against Hungary on 27 April 1983 in his 7th cap.
 His last cap was on 14 November 1984 when Turkey were beaten 8–0.
 Withe ended his international career with 5 wins, 3 draws and 3 defeats.

 Managerial career

 Withe returned to Aston Villa in a coaching capacity in January 1991.
 During this time, he also made one playing appearance for Villa's reserve team.

 Withe had a brief spell as manager of Wimbledon, being brought in from the position of reserve team coach at Aston Villa in October 1991 following Ray Harford's resignation.
-Withe's time in charge was not at all successful, winning only one game out of thirteen in the league, and he was replaced after just 105 days at the helm by the club's youth team coach Joe Kinnear.
+Withe's time in charge was not at all successful, winning only one game out of thirteen in the league, and after many players expressed their dislike of his methods, he was dismissed after just 105 days at the helm and replaced by the club's youth team coach Joe Kinnear.

 Withe went into management and, after propelling the Thailand national team towards some success, managed Indonesia until 18 January 2007.
 He was sacked due to his side's inability to go past the first round of the ASEAN Football Championship, the tournament which he previously won with Thailand in 2000 and 2002, then finished as the runner-up with Indonesia in 2004.
 He was given a brief touchline ban as manager of Thailand for wearing shorts during an international match against the United Arab Emirates.
 The head of the Thai Football Association said he should be wearing a suit.

 He managed English non-league club Stockport Sports from April to November 2012.